+Again, it suffices to study equation (\ref{undercriticallinehomogeneous}).
+We shall see that there exists a pathwise unique nonnegative solution $X$ to equation (\ref{eqsign}) and there are several strong Markov weak solutions when the process start at the singularity $x_0=0$.

-\begin{prop} If $\rho\in(0,\infty)$, $\alpha\in(-\infty,-1)$ and $\beta\in \mathds{R}$, then there exists a pathwise unique nonnegative strong solution $X$ to equation (\ref{eqsign}): \begin{enumerate} \item[i)] if $x_0\in(0,\infty)$, then $X$ is the pathwise unique strong solution and it is positive; \item[ii)] if $x_0=0$, then for all $t>1$, $X_t>0$ a.s. and the set of all weak solutions is the set of all distributions which are mixture of the distributions of $X$ and $-X$. \end{enumerate} \end{prop}
+\begin{prop} If $\alpha\in(-\infty,-1)$, $\beta\in \mathds{R}$ and $\rho\in(0,\infty)$, there exists a pathwise unique nonnegative strong solution $X$ to equation (\ref{eqsign}).
+Moreover, \begin{enumerate} \item[i)] if $x_0\in(0,\infty)$, $X$ is the pathwise unique strong solution and it is positive; \item[ii)] if $x_0=0$, for all $t>1$, $X_t>0$ a.s. and the set of all weak solutions is the set of all distributions which are mixture of distributions of $X$ and $-X$. \end{enumerate} \end{prop}

-{\bf Proof.} Recall that we are assuming that $x_0\in[0,\infty)$.
-By using the results on power equations in Chap.
-5 in \cite{CE}, there exists a unique nonnegative weak solution $H$ defined up to the explosion time for equation (\ref{undercriticallinehomogeneous}).
-Therefore, by Lemma \ref{girsanov}, there exists a unique nonnegative weak solution $\Hm$ to equation (\ref{eqtimechangegamma}), and by Proposition \ref{changetime} there exists a unique nonnegative weak solution $X$ to equation (\ref{eqsign}).
-To conclude it remains to show that pathwise uniqueness holds for nonnegative solutions of equation (\ref{eqsign}).
-We point out that there is no uniqueness in law for equation (\ref{eqsign}) and we cannot apply directly Proposition 3.2, Chap.
+{\bf Proof.} By using Theorem 3.5 in \cite{CE}, p.
+66, there exists a unique nonnegative weak solution $H$ to equation (\ref{undercriticallinehomogeneous}) defined up to the explosion time.
+We deduce, following the same lines as in the proof of the previous proposition, that there exists a pathwise unique nonnegative strong solution to equation (\ref{eqsign}).
+We point out that there is no uniqueness in law for equation (\ref{eqsign}) when $x_0=0$ and we cannot apply directly Proposition 3.2, Chap.
 IX in \cite{RY}, p.
-389. However, we can state the following: \begin{lem} If uniqueness in law holds for nonnegative solutions of a one dimensional stochastic differential equation driven by a standard Brownian motion and if the local time at the level $0$, $L^{0}(X^1-X^2)\equiv 0$, for any pair of nonnegative solutions such that $X^1_0\equiv X^2_0$ a.s., then pathwise uniqueness holds for nonnegative solutions. \end{lem}

-By using this lemma and Corollary 3.4, Chap.
-IX in \cite{RY}, p.
-390, pathwise uniqueness holds for nonnegative solutions of equation (\ref{eqsign}) and we conclude that there exists a pathwise unique nonnegative strong solution $X$ for this equation.
-Moreover, if $x_0\in(0,\infty)$, then by using the results on power equations in Chap.
-5 in \cite{CE} (see, for instance, Theorem 3.5 in \cite{CE}, p.
-66) any solution $H$ of equation (\ref{undercriticallinehomogeneous}) is positive.
-We deduce from Proposition \ref{changetime} and Lemma \ref{girsanov} that there exists a pathwise unique strong solution to equation (\ref{eqsign}) and this solution is positive.
-If $x_0=0$, by using again Theorem 3.5 in \cite{CE}, p.
-66, the set of all solutions of equation (\ref{undercriticallinehomogeneous}) is (by symmetry of the equation) the set of all distributions which are mixture of the distributions of $\pm H$ (here $H$ denotes the unique nonnegative weak solution for (\ref{undercriticallinehomogeneous})).
-Once again, we deduce the point ii) from Proposition \ref{changetime} and Lemma \ref{girsanov}. $\Box$\\

-{\bf Proof of Lemma \ref{localtime}.} The proof is modeled on the proof of Proposition 3.2, Chap.
-IX in \cite{RY}, p.
-389. By Proposition 3.1, Chap.
-IX in \cite{RY}, p.
-389, $X^1\vee X^2$ is a nonnegative solution.
-We deduce that $X^1\overset{\mathcal L}{=} X^1\vee X^2$ and $X^1=X^2$ a.s. $\Box$
+389, to prove the the pathwise uniqueness.
+However, we can check that a similar result to the cited proposition, whose the proof can be imitated, holds for nonnegative solutions.